-When my project first kicked off, I was faced with some ambiguity.
-I didn’t know what features we needed and felt hard to make a balance between the design guidelines that we set later.
-This was compounded by the fact that the project was complex and tricky with diverse user groups and contrary user needs.
-I tried really hard to ensure the inclusiveness.
-However, after a while, I realized that I have to make a compromise - I can’t design for everyone.
+When my project first kicked off, I was faced with lots of ambiguity.
+I didn’t know what features we needed and it was hard hard to make a balance between the design guidelines that we set.
+One reason was that the project was complex and tricky with diverse user groups and conflicting user needs.
+I tried hard to ensure the inclusiveness of my design solution.
+However, after a while, I realized that I had to make a compromise - I couldn’t design for everyone.

-Making compromise doesn’t mean you ‘lose’.
-The goal of doing it is to do what’s best for the team and the product - not only the short term milestones but also the long-term goal.
-The product needs to be built to be valuable and supports the ultimate product mission.
-The good thing is that you work on a team.
-Talking to the PMs and other people on the team constantly helps me to know what user needs do we really need to solve and for others, even though they look severe, I have to let go of something.
+Making a compromise doesn’t mean losing a battle.
+The goal of doing it is to do what’s best for the team and the product to not only achieve the short term milestones but also hit the long-term goal.
+I need to build the product that is valuable and supports the ultimate product mission.

-I always like trying out new things and getting new experiences.
-When it comes to design, I like to jump out of the box and view things from different angles.
-I believe that one of the best values a designer can provide to the team is ‘creativity’.
-So I brainstormed a lot to come up with concepts that are ‘creative’ and completely different from the current solutions intentionally.
-However, after evaluating all those concepts with PMs and Engs, later on, I realized that many cool concepts either are too hard to be implemented or require high learning cost for the users.
-The ‘creative’ solutions didn’t work well and finally, the ‘boring’ solution won.
+I always like trying out new things and getting new experiences as a designer.
+When it comes to design, I like to think outside out the box and view things from different angles.
+In the work, I always believe that one of the best values a designer can provide to the team is creativity, so I like to brainstorm a lot to come up with concepts that look cool and are different from the current ones.
+However, in my internship, after evaluating the concepts with PMs and Engineers, I realized that many cool concepts either are too hard to implement or require high learning cost for the users.
+Oftentimes, it turned out that the cool solutions didn’t work well, and the “boring” ones always won.

 The internship is so short and to finish my project I had to move very fast.
 However, design is all about communication and finding a balance to move forward in the way that’s best for the team.
 You can’t just wall yourself off to design only to come out at to the end; It might seem like saving some time in the early stage, but then you’ll realize it takes much more time to reach an agreement later or the design will never be built.